Bunny647219/xeno/README.md

 4. Push to branch: `git push origin feature/amazing-feature`
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-# Multi-Tenant Shopify Data Ingestion & Insights Service

-## Overview
-This project is a multi-tenant data ingestion and insights service for Shopify stores.
-It allows enterprise retailers to onboard their Shopify stores, ingest customer, order, product, and event data, and visualize key business metrics in a dashboard.

-## Tech Stack
-- Backend & Frontend: Next.js (React)
-- Database: MySQL with Prisma ORM
-- Authentication: NextAuth (email/password)
-- Charting: Recharts
-- Deployment: Vercel

 ## Features
 - Multi-tenant architecture with data isolation by tenant